turtleyacht/ap-el-kb/README.md

 The test cases may seem extraneous, but the last two are techniques for a development feedback loop to debug key mappings.

+## Brief Usage with got(1) (Development Only)

+(More details later.)

+1. Configure new SSH key.
+2. Add SSH key to git provider via their API.
+3. Clone repo and hack away:

+    got clone git@ssh_host_alias:turtleyacht/ap-el-kb.github.io.git
+    cd ap-el-kb.github.io.git/
+    got checkout -b main .

+Once cloned and change-dir'd, the current directory has the repo code.
+As with git(1) installed on a new machine, some additional config is needed.
+One is to add a top-level GOT_AUTHOR directive in got.conf(5):

+    author "Your Name <your-email@self-hosted.com>"

+Below are some command equivalencies between git(1) and got(1):

+    git log                   got log -b | less git checkout main         got checkout -b main . # after cd git status                got status # after changes git status                got branch
+    git add _file_            got stage _file_
+    git diff --cached         got diff -s
+    git commit                got commit -F .commit-template # opens ed(1) git push ...              got send

+They're not necessarily 1:1 based on implementation, but just by observing what has changed.

+Since ed(1) editor opens by default, it's harder to use 50-char ruler for commit subject and 72-char ruler for commit body.
+We use a _commit template_ to make rulers available.

+Learning ed(1) helps one realize code is just text that can be transformed with patterns.

+## Exiting ed(1) (Development Only)

+If you're ever stuck, see below steps.

+1. Move to the first line with `1`
+2. Delete everything with `1,$d`
+3. Save the file with `w`
+4. Quit with `q`

+In sequence, that looks like

+    1
+    1,$d
+    w
+    q

+This deletes everything in the commit.
+That will abort the commit message, since it's now empty.

 ## Pattern Notes

 Reviewing the Unicode characters for APL, the modifiers look to be quad, stile,